 Take a look at our helpful ways to declutter below.

 As we all know, tackling a huge job without breaking it down into bite-sized chunks makes everything seem a lot harder.
 And with that, we suggest that to tackle the biggest of decluttering jobs you simply break down your to-dos into smaller segments.

 For example, nothing is going to get done easily if you’re struggling for hours with mounds of clutter, and so a short five to ten minute segment where you simply declutter and don’t stop is something to consider!
-Once this five minutes is up, take a break, recoup and figure out what you’re going to tidy next and go from there.
+Once you’ve tidied as much as you can, you should consider a dumpster rental new castle de to complete the job!